apache/zeppelin/docs/displaysystem/basicdisplaysystem.md

 ## Table

-If you have data that row seperated by '\n' (newline) and column separated by '\t' (tab) with first row as header row, for example
+If you have data that row separated by '\n' (newline) and column separated by '\t' (tab) with first row as header row, for example

 <img src="/assets/themes/zeppelin/img/screenshots/display_table.png" />